LittleBigRefresh/Docs/discord/faq.md

 Refresh can't update itself, although we announce new releases in <#1049226545916551188>

-Patching isn't quite documented yet, but we recommend you use Refresher or UnionPatcher to do this.
+If you use RPCS3, we do have a guide for it available here: <https://littlebigrefresh.github.io/Docs/patching/rpcs3>

 ## Q: When will Refresh be complete?